|

 reconstruction to provide the maximum office accommodation, together

-with up-to-date services.
 When designing and detailing the internal

 reconstruction, I decided to use hardwoods as a sympathetic material